4d/docs/website/translated_docs/es/FormObjects/webArea_overview.md

 - `function(result)`: Function to pass as last argument.
 This "callback" function is called synchronously once the 4D method finishes executing.
 It receives the `result` parameter.

-- `result`: Execution result of the 4D method, returned in the "$0" expression.
+- `result`: resultado de la ejecución del método 4D, devuelto en la expresión "$0".
 This result can be of any type supported by JavaScript (string, number, array, object).
 You can use the `C_OBJECT` command to return the objects.

 > By default, 4D works in UTF-8.
 When you return text containing extended characters, for example characters with accents, make sure the encoding of the page displayed in the Web area is declared as UTF-8, otherwise the characters may be rendered incorrectly.
 In this case, add the following line in the HTML page to declare the encoding: `<meta http-equiv="Content-Type" content="text/html; charset=UTF-8" />`